-The liability falls to the owner of the property.
+The liability falls to the owner, leaseholder or tenant.
 There is no new free period should the ownership change whilst the property is still empty.
 A new free period cannot be granted unless the property is reoccupied for at least 42 days.

 Exemptions from unoccupied property rates

 For some properties a 100% exemption will apply until the property is reoccupied.
 These include:

 - A property with a rateable value of less than £2,900.

 - Properties owned by charities if the property's next use is likely to be wholly or mainly for charitable purposes.

 - Properties owned by Community Amateur Sports Clubs if the property's next use is likely to be wholly or mainly for a sports club .